How Cook Children's Provides Lactation Support To Working Moms

 Packages can include classes prior to birth and when approaching time to go back to work, personal consultations with an international board certified lactation consultant (IBCLC) and assessments of pumping spaces and other accommodations necessary to maximize a working mom's lactation success.
 Because of the virtual nature of the program, employers can know that their employees are receiving great care without the high cost of in-person lactation consultation.

-If you wish to contact us with questions, or need help accessing our virtual lactation consulation services, please contact Holly Erwin at firstname.lastname@example.org.
+If you wish to contact us with questions, or need help accessing our virtual lactation consultation services, please contact Holly Erwin at firstname.lastname@example.org.

 Get to know Holly Erwin, Cook Children's Virtual Lactation Consultant